 FT.
 LAUDERDALE, Fla., Feb.
 9, 2011 /PRNewswire/ -- Confused about your gold value?
 Join the crowd.
 Consumers report the primary obstacle in selling unwanted gold jewelry is confusion about their gold's true worth.
 It appears the lack of knowledge about the weight of their gold and unfamiliar terms like "pennyweights (dwt)," "grams" and "troy ounces," intimidates many potential gold sellers.

-A telephone survey conducted by internet gold buyer, GoldFellow.com, revealed a telling statistic.
+A recent telephone survey conducted by internet gold buyer, GoldFellow.com, revealed a telling statistic.
 The survey consisted of 600 people who had already received the company's free FedEx® insured mailing label, but never sent their gold to the company.
 When asked why they decided against selling, 78% stated they were unsure of the amount they should accept for their valuables.
 Asked if they were still interested in selling their unwanted gold, a majority said yes.

 Barbara Whitman of Seattle, WA said she ordered information from six different gold buyers only to trash all of them.
 When questioned by a GoldFellow.com representative as to why she chose not to send her gold, Whitman admitted her confusion.

 "Honestly, I felt dumb," said Whitman, "but I said I wanted an idea of how much money to expect and I was clueless as to what a 'price per pennyweight' meant.
 In my case I was curious to know how much I'd get for my mother's charm bracelet and a few other small things.
 So, I never sent it."

 Michael Gusky, founder of GoldFellow® said he was troubled by the survey's results.
 He realized his industry hadn't provided a clear answer to helping consumer's gauge their gold's dollar value before selling.